Universal Modular Properties of Generalized Gibbs Ensembles and Chiral Deformations: Discussion

-One of the key assumptions of the proof was that result of the modular transformation could be expressed as an exponential.
+One of the key assumptions of the proof was that result of the modular transformation could be expressed as an exponential the leading terms in $\tau$.
+These leading terms correspond to the nested products \eqref{Wnrecursionv2} which are in one-to-one correspondence with binary rooted trees, as explained in \cite{Downing:2025huv}.
+Furthermore, we have now found the multiplicity with which these should be counted -- so that the recursive form is not actually needed -- which we give in appendix \ref{sec:countingtrees}.
+If we consider these terms as connected trees (which they are), then since the counting includes a factor $1/|Aut(T)|$, where $Aut(T)$ is the automorphism group of the tree, then the exponentiation property just corresponds to summing over all trees, and not just connected trees.
+If this result was derived from an action with the leading terms being connected diagrams then we do not need to do any more to prove the exponential form -- but unfortunately we are not in the position.
+The relation to actions given in \cite{Dijkgraaf:1996iy} only works for sets of fields satisfying a pre-Lie algebra property which our more general expressions do not.
+There is, however, a good argument for why the exponentiation should hold.
+While the calculation of the leading terms is a rigorous mathematical argument, the argument for the exponentiation is instead a physics argument.
 In light of the interpretation of the modular transform as a defect Hamiltonian $H_D$ propagating along the defect, exponentiation is immediate\footnote{We thank I. Runkel for this observation.}.
 If, for simplicity, we take $\tau = iL$, then it is clear that the result of rotating the plane should be of the form